larsjuvik/bank-system/README.md

 - [ ] A home page for users, where they can add bank accounts
 - [ ] A transactions page, where users can see transactions from a specific account

+## Security

+This application uses cookie-based authentication and authorization, and has areas for improvement regarding security.
+Due to the persistent nature of SignalR connection when using Blazor, the application does not detect cookie expiration immediately.
+Therefore, if a user is still on the same SignalR connection after logging in, they may be logged in and authenticated even after the cookie has expired.
+On page refresh, the user will be redirected to the login page.

 ## Attributions

 Thank you to the following libraries and frameworks :heart: